lxc/linuxcontainers.org/content/lxd/advanced-guide.md

 	lxc alias add delete "delete -i"

 This will link the command `lxc delete` to `lxc delete -i`.
 So if you run `lxc delete` the LXD-client will run `lxc delete -i` instead.

-# Tips & tricks

-## Prevent accidental deletion of an instance
-`Method 1`: Set an alias to be always prompted for approval when using `lxc delete`:

-	lxc alias add delete "delete -i"

-`Method 2`: Or apply this configuration key to the instance: `security.protection.delete=true`

-This way the instance can't be deleted, until you change this config key.

 # Further information & links
 You find more information on the following pages: